 If you notice any symptoms of a seized engine, you shouldn’t try to drive your car.
-If the engine locks while driving, immediately put your hazards on, pull over, and stop without hesitation.
+If the engine locks while driving, swiftly put your hazards on, pull over, and stop without delay.

 When it comes to the automotive world, a seized engine is pretty much as bad as it gets.
-You’ll have almost no control without the motor driving your vehicle.
-The engine will be impossible to restart, and you’ll probably need a replacement.
+You’ll have almost no control without the motor propelling your vehicle.
+The engine will be unfeasible to restart, and you’ll probably need a fresh replacement.

-Cars are a feat of exquisitely designed engineering, but something will always go wrong.
+Cars are a feat of intricately designed engineering, but something will always go wrong.

-If you notice any signs of your engine being about to seize (explained in this guide), you should stop driving and turn your car off as soon as possible.
+If you notice any signs of your engine being about to seize (explained in this guide), you should stop driving and turn your vehicle off as quickly as possible.

-In this guide, I will explain what causes a seized engine and what you should do next.
+In this guide, I will elucidate the causes behind an engine seizure and suggest how you can repair it.

 Table of ContentsShow

-What Are The Symptoms Of A Locked Up Engine?
+What Are The Symptoms Of A Seized Engine?

 Loud Knocking Sounds

-Expect the knocking sounds to be consistently matched with your engine’s speed, measured in revolutions per minute (rpm).
-For example, at 2,000 rpm (seen on your dashboard), you’d expect to hear a cycle of about 33 repetitive noises per second.
+Expect the knocking sounds to be consistently synchronized with your engine’s speed, measured in revolutions per minute (rpm).
+For instance, at 2,000 rpm (seen on your dashboard), you’d expect to hear a cycle of about 33 repetitive noises per second.

 Warning Lights